A complicated family of trees with omega + 1 levels: Introduction

-In \S3 we begin by deducing the results on $\numbIE(\lambda,T_1,T)$ being $2^\lambda$ when $\lambda>|T_1|,T\subseteq T_1$ are first order complete theories, $T$ unsuperstable (in \ref{7.12}(1)).Then we get similar results for the number of strongly $\aleph_\varepsilon$-saturated models: the case which require work is $T$ stable not superstable $\lambda = \lambda(T)+\aleph_1,T=T_1$ this require some knowledge of stability theory but is not used elsewhere; naturally this require ${\bf F}^f_{\aleph_0}$-constructions.
+We conclude by deriving some further results dealing with some specific cases in \S3.
+There, we begin by deducing the results on $\numbIE(\lambda,T_1,T)$ being $2^\lambda$ when $\lambda>|T_1|,T\subseteq T_1$ are first order complete theories, $T$ unsuperstable (in \ref{7.12}(1)).
+Then we get similar results for the number of strongly $\aleph_\varepsilon$-saturated models: the case which requires work is $T$ stable not superstable $\lambda = \lambda(T)+\aleph_1,T=T_1$ this requires some knowledge of stability theory but is not used elsewhere; naturally this requires the so-called ${\bf F}^f_{\aleph_0}$-construction from \cite[Ch.~IV]{Sh:e}.
 We then deal with the number of reduced separable abelian $\dot p$-groups on $\lambda$ no one embeddable in another (not necessarily purely).
-We prove it assuming $\lambda>2^{\aleph_0}$ (in \ref{7.15}) for this we need to improve the main conclusion of \S2 (in \ref{7.14}).
+We prove it by assuming $\lambda>2^{\aleph_0}$ (in \ref{7.15}) for this we need to improve the main conclusion of \S2 (in \ref{7.14}).